• Skip to main content

 How to Prevent Back Pain When Standing Up After Sitting

-When standing up from a sitting position, move to the front of the seat of your chair.
+To prevent back pain when standing up after a long sitting, first move to the front of the seat of your chair.
 Stand up by straightening your legs.
+Use your leg muscles to push yourself up, rather than relying on your back.
 Avoid bending forward at your waist.
-Then, immediately stretch your back by doing 10 standing backbends.
+Then, immediately stretch your back by doing 10 standing backends (gently!).

 To your health and happiness,